darklab8/blog/blog/articles/article_detailed/article_git_conventional_commits/git_conv_commits.md

   - each code line is easier to understand why was added
 - u can utilize `git blame` on your git files like that for each code line, u will see the author of the line and exact message why it was added
-  - through linked git commit you will be able to access hopefully descriptive git commit why this change was made
+  - through linked git commit you will be able to access hopefully descriptive git commit why a change was made

 ```
 $ git blame main.go